amsqrd/trijam-261/README.md

 # trijam-261
 Source code for amsqrd's entry to Trijam 261.
 The theme is "One Wrong Move."

 [Trijam](https://itch.io/jam/trijam-261) is a weekly game jam where the goal is to create a game in under 3 hours of development time.
+Play it [here](https://amsqrd.github.io/trijam-261/)!

 ## Synopsis